Key takeaways

 U.S.-based employers must consider not only the local laws of their international employees but also the culture and the expectations employees have of their employers in each region.

-For example, an employer with employees in Brazil must offer a vacation bonus worth one-third of an employee’s monthly salary after a year of work.
-While many human resources (HR) and payroll software can assist employers in the administration of this, they do not account for the following questions:
+For example, in Brazil, employers must offer a vacation bonus worth one-third of an employee’s monthly salary after a year of work.

-• How does offering this benefit affect the company’s overall bottom line?
+- How does this bonus affect the company’s bottom line?

 What is a global benefits strategy?